 Located in the corner between 1st Av and 24 St, Cafe Fortuna Joe is an unusual State establishment which offers assorted coffee recipes and tapa-like snacks.
-This hipster-style coffeshop is a must-go for all bohemian souls and the perfect place to take a break here during your journey.
+This hipster-style coffeshop is a must-go for all bohemian souls and the perfect place to take a break during a journey.

 The last section of the district comprises Fusterlandia within the former fishing town of Jaimanitas.
 Fusterlandia is a complex of three-dimensional neighborhood art and a rhapsody of color and creativity.
 Local artist, José Fuster created this kaleidoscopic display of paintings, sculptures and mosaics throughout the neighborhood to represent his life and art.
 Described as the “Gaudí of the Caribbean”, Fuster even decorated neighbors’ homes and bus shelters.
 Stroll through the streets to see the vibrant creations popping out of houses and public areas, then visit Fuster’s home studio.

 Many visitors also come to Miramar attracted for the buzzing nightlife, entertainment and its many swanky international restaurants.
 Notable is the legendary Tropicana Cabaret with a show that is unique both for the location in a tropical garden and its quality repertoire of genuine Cuban music.
 The equally famous Casa de la Música hosts all the well-known bands plus less-famous groups playing salsa.
 It is housed in a beautiful old Havana mansion and offers a great atmosphere to listen to the cream of Havana musical talent.

 Here, the top must see in Miramar, Havana.
 Please, leave your comments below and share the article if you liked it.
 Follow this link to discover Ernest Hemingway’s steps in Havana and explore the places where the famous novelist once trod.